aurangzaib/CarND-Unscented-Kalman-Filter-Project/setup.md

-# Unscented Kalman Filter Project Setup Guide
+# Unscented Kalman Filter (UKF) Project Setup Guide

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)